About Our Local Handmade Jewelry Designers

 The world for me was always about patterns and colors, not just shapes and objects.
 When I was very young my two favorite things were to take pieces of metal, old screws, rusty nails, and other items from my father’s “junk drawer” and arrange them together in elegantly intertwined sets.
 My other favorite activity was collecting, cataloging, and studying rocks.
 Since I grew up on a gravel drive, my first stones were agates and chunks of quartz, which I learned how to tumble and polish in a small rock tumbler.
 Later, I learned to place these tumbled stones together with those rough pieces of metal.

 As I realized that my love of crafting wearable art and jewelry could become a business, I began participating in crafts fairs and pop-up boutiques.
 I started taking business classes to hone skills needed to be an independent craftsman, and I enrolled in art and fashion classes through the Università Bocconi to further refine my artistic skills.
-I am currently a student at the New Orleans School of Metalsmithing, where I am taking classes in metalsmithing of brass, silver, and copper.
+I studied at the New Orleans School of Metalsmithing, where I took classes in metalsmithing learning how to work with brass, silver, and copper.
 Recently I was accepted into the Mississippi and Louisiana Craftsmen Guilds where our jewelry is displayed.

 The wearable works of art that I create are completely unique, just as their owners are.
 No designs I make are ever replicated exactly, as each stone, pearl, gem, or mineral determines its own setting.
-I create jewelry for women and men who know style and value tradition, but are comfortable enough in their own skins to bend traditional style by choosing perhaps a faceted Peruvian opal matched with copper over a more traditional polished diamond set in silver.
+I create jewelry for women and men who know style and value tradition, but are comfortable enough in their own skins to bend traditional style.

 I am a proud army brat who grew up all over the world.
 I knew that I would always make things, as my earliest experiences are of putting things together.
 After graduating from high school and serving in the US Coast Guard, where I did more traveling and learning about the world, I moved back to Mississippi, my family's home state for many generations.
 Here I attended college for a while and worked in a family business.
 I later found an artistic home at the Penland School of the Arts at Penland, North Carolina, where I took formal classes in furniture making and design and studied traditional wood crafting.
 I have been a long standing member of the Mississippi Craftsmen's Guild, and recently accepted into the Louisiana Guild, along with the Arts and Crafts Gallery in downtown Boulder, CO.